Rational Emotive Behavior Therapy (REBT)

 The following example of the ABC Model is my main approach to psychotherapy.

 A (Activating event) – You’re driving down the highway and another motorist suddenly cuts you off.
-You’re going with the flow of traffic, slightly faster than the posted speed limit, and it seems as though no other vehicles are treated to a similar action as you.
+You’re going with the flow of traffic, slightly faster than the posted speed limit, and it seems as though no other vehicles are treated similarly.
 This isn’t the first time something like this has happened to you either.

 I find it useful to determine the critical (A); that is the content of the Activating event clients consider most relevant to the unhelpful Consequences they report.
 As previously mentioned, there is no A-C connection here, so let us explore the A-B-C connection together.